Skip to main content

 • Agents become lightweight personas that can be created quickly — just write instructions and optionally bind specific Connectors and KBs.

 • Resource management is decoupled from Agent management.
-Publishing a Connector to an organization makes it available everywhere — in auto-discovery mode, in Agent binding dropdowns, and in sub-agent tool resolution.
+Publishing a Connector to an organization makes it available everywhere — in auto-discovery mode, in Agent binding dropdowns, and in agent delegation resolution.

 Agent catalog